Skip to main content

 Objectives

-Identify key dimensions of the Adult Attachment Interview (AAI) and explain how patterns of coherence, narrative integration, and reflective functioning correspond with developmental pathways described in the PDP model.
+1. Identify key dimensions of the Adult Attachment Interview (AAI) and explain how patterns of coherence, narrative integration, and reflective functioning correspond with personality patterns.

-Integrate AAI-informed assessment findings into clinical case formulation using the PDP framework to develop targeted interventions that foster neural integration, emotional regulation, and relational flexibility.
+3. Integrate AAI-informed assessment findings with the nine personality patterns to develop a developmental clinical formulation and targeted interventions that foster neural integration, emotional regulation, and relational flexibility.

-Describe the interplay of temperament and attachment in the development of personality and human flourishing.
+4. Describe the interplay of temperament and personality and how attachment influences the level of adaptive development of personality and hinders or helps human flourishing.

-Explain how an individual’s insights into their own PDP and those of others can give powerful avenues for understanding life journeys and personal relationships illuminating the many ways we can be at risk of burnout and stress.
+6. Explain how an individual’s insights into their own personality patterns and those of others can give powerful avenues for understanding life journeys and personal relationships illuminating the many ways we can be at risk of burnout and stress.

-Discuss how the neuroplasticity of the brain enables clinicians to support clients in reshaping maladaptive personality patterns through targeted interventions at PDP specific growth-edges.
+8. Discuss how the neuroplasticity of the different networks of the brain enables clinicians to support clients in reshaping maladaptive levels of personality patterns through targeted interventions at specific growth-edges.

-Apply the Patterns of Developmental Pathways (PDP) framework to identify client-specific strategies for fostering emotional regulation and resilience.
+9. Apply the nine personality patterns model to identify client-specific strategies for fostering emotional regulation and resilience.

-Integrate the understanding of early temperament and attachment stances into the development of personalized treatment plans for diverse populations.
+11. Integrate the understanding of early temperament, personality formation, and attachment stances into the development of personalized treatment plans for diverse populations.

-Explore strategies for maintaining clinician well-being by recognizing how PDPs and attachment patterns affect therapist-client dynamics and countertransference.
+13. Explore strategies for maintaining clinician well-being by recognizing how personality patterns and attachment stances affect therapist-client dynamics and countertransference.

 Outline